 On hold: A teen’s college dreams

 A photo of his father and the hope of one day finishing school are two things 17-year-old Oleksandr (name changed to protect identity) clings to as his family adjusts to life as refugees.
-His father stayed behind on the family farm in Odesa, while Oleksandr, his mother, Olga, and two younger brothers made the difficult journey to Romania.
+His father stayed behind on the family farm in Odesa, while Oleksandr, his mother, Olga, and two younger brothers made the arduous journey to Romania.

-Fleeing to the Romanian border was their first time traveling outside of Odesa.
+Fleeing to the Romanian border in March 2022 was their first time traveling outside of Odesa.
 “I couldn’t even understand what was happening, if it was real,” said Olga.
 She initially hesitated to leave their family’s house she had built with her husband.
 “Then after two weeks [from] when the bombing started … when two rockets flew above my head, I understood.
 My husband asked me to leave.
 Only then, I agreed.”

 The conflict also placed Oleksandr’s schooling on hold.
-They fled weeks before Oleksandr was due to sit for his final exam, the last step before he could pursue his lifelong dream of going to university to become a veterinarian.
+They fled weeks before Oleksandr was due to sit for his final exam, the last step before he could pursue his lifelong dream of attending a university to become a veterinarian.
 “I had plans to pass the national exam and to be accepted in Odesa into the University of Agriculture as a vet,” he said.
 “I wanted to be a vet since I was little.
 I dreamed a lot to become a vet.
 But unfortunately, all this interrupted me.”

 Father God, give Oleksandr and his family a sense of Your peace and protection.
 May Oleksandr know Your presence, and give him Your strength as he takes on greater responsibilities no child should have to.
-Restore Oleksandr’s ability to finish school and complete the necessary exams he needs to continue on to college, where he can achieve his dream of being a veterinarian.
+Restore Oleksandr’s ability to finish school and complete the necessary exams to continue to college, where he can achieve his dream of being a veterinarian.

-We know conflict interrupts childhood education, tears apart families, and throws children’s futures into doubt.
+We know conflict interrupts children’s education, tears apart families, and throws children’s futures into doubt.
 Father, cover and protect all children who can’t attend school, especially those whose educations are disrupted by conflict and crisis.
 Provide opportunities for their education and continued learning so they can grow into their fullest potential.

 Sick and scared, twice displaced